MelanieT/TeensyCNC2/README.md

 The process involves the following steps:

  1. Use the Philips screwdriver to open the Cricut Mini's case to get access to its printed circuit control board (PCB).
 [Click here](markdown/disassembly.md) to see a visual guide on how to disasmble the Cricut Mini.
- 2. Unplug the cables connecting the PCB to the front control panel and the various motors and mechanisms.
- 3. Unsolder and remove the 14 pin and 28 pin "PIC" microprocesors from the PCB.
+ 2. Unsolder and remove the 14 pin and 28 pin "PIC" microprocesors from the PCB.
 [Click here](images/removethese.jpg) to see where these are located on the PCB.
+Alternatively, you could use small diagonal cutters to carefully clip each pin of the IC package to remove the IC and then use the soldering iron to remove the leftover pins.
+However, be careful not to damage or nick the delicate traces on the PCB.
+ 3. Use solder wick to clean up the pads and remove the old solder, then use the Sn63/Pb37 solder to tin each of the pads indicated with arrows [in this photo](images/solderpads.jpg).
+At the same time, carefully  unsolder resistor R7 shown in the same photo and tin the pad on the left of the PCB.

 ### more coming soon